aws-quickstart/cdk-eks-blueprints/docs/addons/karpenter.md

 This can be done in 2 ways (either will yield the same provisioner):

-1. Provide a sec of spec.requirements during add-on deployment:
+1. Provide a set of spec.requirements during add-on deployment.

 ```typescript
 const provisionerSpecs = {